UPDATE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94. Details at the end of this post.

 In June 1990, Sigmund Sobolewski returned to Auschwitz, the Nazi death camp where he spent nearly all of World War Two.

 The Canadian citizen had accepted an invitation from the State Museum of Auschwitz to attend the 50th Anniversary of the opening of the former extermination camp where millions — mainly Jews — had been murdered.

 Tagging along were several members of the Canadian media, myself included.

 We stayed at the camp in a clean, modern hostel built right after the war by German students.
 The students were so ashamed by the craziness, the evil of Auschwitz that they built a place where visitors could stay and see for themselves what had gone on at the camp.

-Filing news reports to Canada was a challenge and-a-half.
+Filing news reports to Canada was a challenge.
 Any minor adjustment in volume on my Sony 142 tape recorder caused the phone connection to fail.

 I’m told that Poland’s phone system has been modernized.
-In any case, news stories are now filed with computers over the Internet.
+In any case, news stories are now filed over the Internet using computers.

 OUR TIME AT THE CAMP

 For several days, Sigmund and I ‘hung out’ at Auschwitz.
 He became my guide.

 Because ‘88’ was given keys to the entire camp, we had complete access to areas normally out of bounds to the public.
 Leaning on a cane for support, Sigmund unlocked gates … and we wandered all over the place.

 We walked down the same roads and paths and through parts of the camp where Sigmund had been as a teenager.